 - 1. The reevaluation packets will be uploaded into EmbraceIEP by the case manager. - 2.
 You are responsible for making sure all necessary documents are filled out by one of the team members. - 3.
-Once the packet has been completed and uploaded into EmbraceIEP, email the school psychologist and your Mid-State secretary notifying them that the reevaluation packet is complete and uploaded.
+Once the packet has been completed and uploaded into EmbraceIEP, email the school psychologist to let them know the packet is complete and uploaded.